 Profits are calculated as rental income less allowable expenses.
 The first £1,000 income from property rental is tax-free.

 Allowable expenses include most running costs (such as agents' fees, costs of repairs and the interest on any mortgage) are allowable.
-Mortgage interest will be restricted to the basic rate for higher and additional rate tax payers.
-This is being phased in from April 2017 and will be fully restricted by 2020.
+Since 6 April 2020, relief for mortgage interest (and other financing costs) is restricted to the basic rate for higher and additional rate tax payers.

 Landlords of unfurnished, part-furnished and furnished properties can claim only for costs actually incurred in the replacement of furniture, furnishings, appliances and kitchenware provided for the tenant.
 Replacement of fixtures such as boilers, bathroom suites and fitted kitchens can also be claimed as an allowable 'repair' to the property and therefore deductible as an expense.
 This replaces the 10% annual wear and tear allowance which was claimable until April 2016.